ineor/java-recruitment-task/README.md

     1) Insert new betting ticket
     2) Edit existing betting ticket that was not yet evaluated
     3) Delete existing betting ticket that was not yet evaluated
-    4) List betting tickets with filtering, sorting and pagination
+    4) List betting tickets with pagination (Optional bonus filtering and sorting )
     5) Evaluation cronjob that runs every 5 minutes and checks all tickets with match time before current time and:
         1) even ID as winning ticket,
         2) odd ID as losing ticket.